rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Add Request Note

-This action this operation helps you add a note.
+This action allows you to add a request note.

 ##### Input